wp-plugins/click4assistance-live-chat-real-time-visitor-monitoring/readme.txt

 <p><strong>Here are just a few of the many features available:</strong></p>

 <ul>
-	<li>Chat button and chat window can be branded like no other product</li>
+	<li>Chat buttons and chat windows can be branded like no other product</li>
 	<li>Monitor visitors on your website in real-time (see who referred them and which keywords were used)</li>
 	<li>Proactively engage with visitors and offer them your assistance</li>
 	<li>Call Back, Survey & Feedback forms</li>